 - Partnering with state and federal laboratories to coordinate the development of standard reference materials for PFAS analysis in food and feed.

 - Based on the research referenced above, these are the questions that are yet to be answered:

 - What are predicted PFAS concentrations in crops, garden vegetables and fruits, livestock, and livestock products, that may be impacted by various amounts of PFAS in soil, water, and biosolids?

 - What are the potential human health risks of agricultural products that contain PFAS concentrations and are there acceptable levels?

 - During the spring/summer 2019, crop samples were collected from an agricultural field in Lapeer County.

 - In the fall of 2019, samples collected from Lapeer County were delivered to a laboratory for sample preparation.
 Crop samples were also collected from agricultural fields in Kalamazoo and Oakland counties.

-- In February 2020, samples from Kalamazoo and Oakland counties were delivered to Eurofins Test America laboratory for sample preparation.
+- In February 2020, samples from Kalamazoo and Oakland counties were delivered to a third-party laboratory for sample preparation.

-- As of early May 2020, the workgroup finalized crop sampling preparation protocols, with assistance from state and federal agencies, for use by the third-party laboratory.
+- In May 2020, the workgroup finalized crop sampling preparation protocols, with assistance from state and federal agencies, for use by the third-party laboratory.

-- During the summer of 2020, the crop samples were prepared by Eurofins for analysis.
+- During the summer of 2020, the crop samples were prepared for analysis.

-- The crop sample analysis for PFAS was completed in May 2021 and interpretation of the results is expected by the end of 2020.
+- The crop sample analysis for PFAS was completed in May 2021 and interpretation of the results is expected by the end of 2021.

 Workgroup Lead Name and Email: